Special Flight Permit

 A Special Flight Permit may be issued to operate a Bermuda registered aircraft where the Certificate of Airworthiness is no longer in force.
 Those cases when a Special Flight Permit may be issued include:

 - Acceptance Flights – Flying the aircraft for customer acceptance usually before the aircraft is sold and/or registered/de-registered.

 - Ferry Flights for Maintenance – Flying the aircraft to a location where maintenance is to be performed, or to a place of storage.

-- Test Flights for Approval of a Modification - Flying the aircraft for the testing of modifications.
+- Test Flights for Approval of a Modification – Flying the aircraft to test modifications.
 Test flights must be made in accordance with a Flight Test Schedule approved by the state civil aviation authority certifying the modification(s).

 - OTAR Part 21 – Certification of Aircraft, Subpart P – Issue and Renewal of Special Flight Permits